kimpenn/VisCello.celegans/README.md

 Due to large data file currently being hosted on Git LFS, you cannot use devtools::install_github to install this package.
 Please follow protocol listed below to install:

-0. MACOS: Proceed to 1.
-Windows and Linux: install git from https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
+0. Windows and Linux: install git from https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
+    * MACOS and Linux: Install git-lfs from https://git-lfs.github.com/

 1. In terminal copy paste followng line by line with return: